Yottaa/e-comet-drupal/README.md

 5. Log into your Drupal admin panel.
 Go to the "Modules" page and you should see Yottaa has appeared under a "Web Peformance" category.
 Hit enable and save the configuration.

 6. Download, install and enable [Drupal Cache Expiration Module](http://drupal.org/project/expire).

+7. Now go to your configuration panel and click to manage Yottaa settings.

+   1. If you are creating a new Yottaa account, fill out the the form shown in the image below.
+(Some of the fields should be pre-populated, but fill out any blank ones).
+Once that information is saved your Yottaa account will be created, but will be in "Preview" mode.
+You can then either click the "Yottaa Dashboard" link or go to Yottaa and log in.
+There, follow the steps to activate Yottaa.
+Once you activate, you'll have a free 7 day trial, but this will become your two month free service once you email sales@yottaa.com

+   2. If you are adding an existing Yottaa account, click the tab for "Exisiting Yottaa Account" and you'll see a form to fill your Site ID, API Key, and User ID.

+   3. To find these, open a new tab and log into [Yottaa](http://apps.yottaa.com).
+Once logged in you will see a string of letters and numbers in the URL.
+This is your site ID.
+Next, in the left navigation click "Settings" and "API Key".
+This page will display both your API Key and User ID.
+Paste these three numbers into the fields on the Drupal configuration panel.

+   4. Scroll down the Yottaa module page .
+At the bottom there is a checklist of four items.
+To complete these, return to [Yottaa](http://apps.yottaa.com).

+   5. Click the Site Optimizer tab, and click CDN and Cache Control in the left navigation.
+Set the recommended setting listed in the Yottaa Optimization Settings section of this page.

+   6. Return to the Drupal eComet plugin and confirm that the site is listed as "Live" and checklist items have changed to "Passed".
+Here you can also make sure the box is checked for "Automatically clear Yottaa's Site Optimizer cache on node changes.
+(This will automatically send the most updated version of your site to Yottaa's CDN nodes, ensuring that your visitors have the fastest load times possible).

 ## Yottaa Optimization Settings ##